To be in perfect harmony with the universe, spiritual institutions must be in harmony with their creditors.

-Yoga schools preach a strict, nonmaterial type of spiritualism.
+Yoga schools preach a strict, non-material type of spiritualism.
 They strive to abide by the life they preach.
-However, the school we had chosen for its magnificent campus, carried a large administrative staff payroll, utility bills, and facilities maintenance costs.
-They had an unforgiving budgetary component lurking just below their nonmaterial message.
+However, the school we chose for its magnificent campus, carried a large administrative staff payroll, utility bills, and facilities maintenance costs.
+They had an unforgiving budgetary component lurking just below their non-material message.
 It was the yin-yang of yoga.

-To address their financial needs, Heather had been hired as Marketing and Outreach Director.
+To address their financial needs, Heather had been hired as the Marketing and Outreach Director.
 She was tasked with the assignment of attracting a more balanced clientele.
 Our group of guys, who were presidents of companies, potentially offered the gender/financial balance the school was seeking.

 We call our business group “Discovery Forum”.
-Nine of us guys started our own businesses in our twenties and met to discussion marketing and finance.
-Decades later we were still meeting monthly but more for companionship and talk about the business of life.
-We chose a venue outside our comfort zone.
-We came to this lakeside yoga campus.
+Nine of us guys started our own businesses in our twenties and met to discuss marketing and finance.
+Decades later we were still meeting monthly but more for companionship and to talk about the business of life.
+We chose to meet in a venue outside our comfort zone, a lakeside yoga campus.

 “You boys are going to feel a bit out of your element here,” Heather began.
 “All the weird yoga people preaching Hindi lessons and painful poses will be a challenge.
-But please work with me and promise you’ll hold off judgment and suspend your disbelief till the end of the program.
+But please work with me, promise you’ll hold off judgment and suspend your disbelief till the end of the program.
 Allow me to guide you through an unfamiliar experience”